Busch Stadium: 2013

 The Cardinals hosted nine postseason games at Busch Stadium in 2013.
 In the National League Division Series, they won Games 1 and 5 against the Pittsburgh Pirates, with the latter game capping off a series comeback after trailing 2–1.
 They would win every home game of the NLCS against the Dodgers, including a 9–0 shutout win in Game 6 to take the series 4–2.
 In the World Series, the Cardinals hosted Games 3–5 against the Boston Red Sox.
 Game 3 on October 26 ended in an obstruction call when Allen Craig was impeded by Will Middlebrooks at third base, thus awarding him a run after umpire Jim Joyce ruled obstruction on the play.
 The next night Game 4 ended on a successful pickoff by Koji Uehara on pinch-runner Kolten Wong at first base.
-The Cardinals led 2–1 after the controversial Game 3 win, but proceeded to lose the next three games to lose the series 4–2.
+The Cardinals led 2–1 after the controversial Game 3 win, but proceeded to drop the next three games to lose the series 4–2.